 Assisted Living vs. Home Care

-People who are considering care for a loved one often find themselves weighing their options between a facility setting like Assisted Living or home-based care like Home Care.
+People who are considering care for a loved one often find themselves weighing their options between a facility setting such as Assisted Living or home-based care such as Home Care.
 With so many Assisted Living facilities popping up all over the place it might feel like they're the only option.
 In reality, the reason you're seeing more and more Assisted Living facilities is because they're a convenient way to care for massive amounts of people, all under one roof.
 Although facility-based care may be appealing to some, it's has many drawbacks that should be considered before moving forward with care.

 Aging At Home Is Preferred